hrnoksz/EU08SerenityProject/Notes.md

 serenity.test.root=b22
 9.In order to generate serenity report, we need to use maven goal

-if you are using command line: mvn clean verify cmd+enter or ctrl+enter if you dont have maven installed locally if you are using IntelliJ buttons;
+if you are using command line: mvn clean verify cmd+enter or ctrl+enter if you don't have maven installed locally if you are using IntelliJ buttons;
 first click on clean then click on verify your report will be generated under target as HTML Report